 What you can do to help the struggle of domestic workers

 We want to see domestic workers treated with respect in every home.
-So the IDWF partnered with the ILO to launch “My Fair Home campaign”
+So the IDWF partnered with the ILO to launch the “My Fair Home campaign”

 .
 My Fair Home initiative seeks to have employers of domestic workers commit to decent work.